AdobeDocs/experience-platform.en/help/edge/fundamentals/getting-experience-cloud-id.md

 >
 >Adobe Experience Platform Web SDK is currently in beta and is not available to all users.
 The documentation and the functionality are subject to change.

 Adobe Experience Cloud uses a unique ID for every consumer.
-If you want to use this unique ID, use the `getEcid` command.
+If you want to use this unique ID, use the `getEcid` command. `getEcid` returns the existing ECID for the current visitor.
+For first-time visitors who don't have an ECID yet, this command generates a new ECID.

 >[!NOTE]
 >